Chef Mitchell preparing Strawberry Cheesecake Cookies

 Frequently Asked Questions

-The cookies are done when the edges start to turn golden brown, and the centers look slightly underbaked.
-They will continue to firm up as they cool.
-You can also insert a toothpick into the cookies; it should come out clean or with a few moist crumbs.
+The cookies are done when the edges are golden brown and the centers look slightly underbaked.
+They will continue to firm up as they cool on the baking sheet, so it's best to take them out while they still look a bit soft.

 Yes, these cookies freeze well.
-After baking, allow them to cool completely, then place them in an airtight container or freezer bag.
-They can be frozen for up to three months.
-To enjoy, simply thaw at room temperature or pop them in the microwave for a few seconds.
+Once cooled, place them in an airtight container or a freezer bag and store them for up to three months.
+To enjoy, thaw them at room temperature or warm them up in the oven.

-These cookies pair wonderfully with a cup of tea or coffee.
-They can also be served alongside a scoop of vanilla ice cream or whipped cream for a decadent dessert experience.
-Fresh strawberries on the side add a beautiful touch.
+These cookies pair wonderfully with a glass of milk, a cup of coffee, or a scoop of vanilla ice cream.
+For a more festive touch, serve them with whipped cream and extra strawberries on the side.

 Recipe Troubleshooting Guide